 Living with a close relative who holds settled status within the UK (ILTR)

 Living with a Parent of a Child Student (if the Child Student is under 12)

 We recommend that parents choose an AEGIS accredited guardianship organisation to organise airport transfers with drivers who are screened and experienced in transporting international students They also adhere to social distancing and hygiene standards.

 - There is a named, safe adult to meet the child and comply with any social distancing guidelines at that time and follow strict hygiene procedures The named person will have a face covering and sanitiser hand wash A spare should also be carried for the child being collected whilst at the airport or point of entry and whilst in the transport.

 - The transport to the school is a direct route without detours.

-- The transport has enough sanitisers, wipes and spare face coverings.
-Should there be any toilet stops relevant guidelines must be followed.
+- The transport has enough sanitiser, wipes and spare face coverings Should there be any toilet stops relevant guidelines must be followed.

 - The student is encouraged to contact home shortly after arrival in the country and when arriving at school.

 - They keep in contact regularly with the child and reinforce that they are there to listen to the child's voice and any concerns that they have.